 31. Regal Eagle Smokehouse (Epcot) – The latest counter-service restaurant addition to Epcot is decent barbecue at a decent price and there’s a big jump up from the restaurants that have come before this.
 Still, there’s much better barbecue at Disney World and much better food to eat at Epcot.

 30. Sassagoula Floatworks and Food Factory (Port Orleans French Quarter) – An ambitious menu for a counter-service restaurant but the execution is hit and miss.
 Fortunately, the beignets are fantastic and there are plenty of options to choose from.

 29. Contempo Cafe (Contemporary Resort) – Contempo Cafe serves sandwiches and flatbreads, as well as a few other entrees.
 We’ve always liked the food but have never loved it.
 It’s a nice and convenient lunch or dinner break from Magic Kingdom though.
 Also, the Peanut Butter Pie is one of the best counter-service desserts at Disney World.

-28. ABC Commissary (Hollywood Studios) – This counter-service location has excellent food with the current menu (as of March 2021).
+28. ABC Commissary (Hollywood Studios) – This counter-service location has excellent food with the current menu.
 It’s surprisingly diverse and interesting.
 Unfortunately, the atmosphere is one of the worst in all of Walt Disney World.

 27. La Cantina de San Angel (Epcot) – A decent restaurant if you go by a few rules.
 Both the chicken and beef are very good.
 I’d likely recommend sticking with the tacos.
 Chips and guacamole by the water is a nice option, as well.